legendarycode3/express-js-crash-course/readme.md

 ✔️ What is Express.js ?   is a fast, unopinionated, and minimalist back-end web application framework for Node.js.
-It is designed to simplify and streamline the process of building web applications and APIs using JavaScript on the server side.
+It is designed to simplify and streamline the process of building web applications and APIs using JavaScript on the server side. </br>
+It's often called the de facto standard server framework for Node.js. </br>
 Express.js , is a Node.js framework, which has the following attributes / characteristic : It, </br>
 1) Minimal and flexible web framework for Node.js </br>
 2) Used for building “Server-Side Web Applications”, “Micro Services” and “APIs” . </br>